St Petersburg: Must See Places And Things To Do

 St Isaacs’s Cathedral

-This Neoclassical Russian Orthodox cathedral was ordered by Tsar Alexander I and completed after 40 years in 1858.
+This Neoclassical Russian Orthodox cathedral was ordered by Tsar Alexander I and was completed after 40 years in 1858.
 The largest cathedral in Russia, with the gold platted dome rising 333 ft.
 The pedestrian walk-way offers a 360 degree view over St Petersburg and the River Neva.
 The interior is impressively covered with monumental paintings, mosaics, sculpture, stain-glass, stone works and malachite and lapis columns.
 Be sure to buy a combo ticket and take the 300 steps to the top.

 This historic landmark Art Nouveau building was completed in 1904 and is located on the central vein that is Nevsky Prospekt.
 Originally designed for the Russian branch of the Singer Sewing Company and inspired by the Singer Building in New York (demolished in 1968).
 This exquisite six-story Art Nouveau structure was meant to be a skyscraper, as in New York, but Imperial law dictated that no building shall be taller than the Winter Palace.
-The building is now home to the superb House of Books, Singer Cafe, and VK headquarters (Russian social network).
+The building is now home to the superb House of Books, Singer Cafe, and VK headquarters (Russian Social Network).

 The Kupetz Eliseevs Emporium

 Housed in the historic 1903 Art Nouveau building, this food hall and trading company dates back to 1812.
 The interior has been restored to its former glory and is an absolute marvel for the eyes.
 The shop sells tea, coffee, confections, fine foods and Russian specialties such as caviar and vodka.
-I chose loose leaf tea’s with Siberian berries & white tea with silver needle.
+I chose loose leaf black tea with Siberian berries & white tea with silver needle.

 Said to have some of Europe’s best nightlife, there are plenty of bars to choose from.
 The trendiest district is Rubinstein, and along the hallmark street of Nevsky Prospekt.